 Australian Market Rises

-The big four banks - National Australia Bank, Commonwealth Bank, ANZ Banking and Westpac - are higher in a range of 0.6 percent to 1.0 percent.
+The big four banks are also advancing.
+ANZ Banking, National Australia Bank, Commonwealth Bank and Westpac are higher in a range of 0.7 percent to 0.8 percent.

-In the currency market, the Australian dollar is higher against the U.S. dollar on Friday.
-The local currency was quoted at $0.6761, up from $0.6746 on Thursday.
+In the currency market, the Australian dollar is slightly higher against the U.S. dollar on Thursday.
+The local currency was quoted at $0.6876, compared to $0.6873 on Wednesday.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.